 Given the superb inherent accuracy of the 9F quartz movement, however, most will never need to know this adjustment function even exists.
 This is true to the high standards of Grand Seiko.

-Grand Seiko developed its Super Sealed Cabin to ensure that the rotor, the heart of the quartz movement, is encased in a highly airtight environment.
+Grand Seiko developed its protective shield construction to ensure that the rotor, the heart of the quartz movement, is encased in a highly airtight environment.

 This structure prevents dust from entering delicate parts of the movement when the battery is changed and ensures that the lubricating oil reserve for the step motor pivot is sealed from the air, extending the life of the oil.
 The entire mechanism reflects a deep understanding of the precision of quartz movements and serves the purpose of preserving the long-term reliability and precision of the 9F caliber.

-The Super Sealed Cabin is designed to minimize the risk of harm when the case is opened for the battery changes that every quartz movement requires.
+The protective shield construction is designed to minimize the risk of harm when the case is opened for the battery changes that every quartz movement requires.
 The wall separating the battery from the gear train to avoid the introduction of foreign particles even contains a peephole studded with a ruby for observation during battery changes.